 Billing and address information is where you enter the vendor's address details.

-Additional information -section allows you to make more (default) settings and manage default cost objects.
+Additional information section allows you to make more default settings and manage default cost objects.

+Default VAT rate: You can set a default VAT rate for the vendor, which is always used on the invoice form.
 When receiving electronic invoices, if the invoice data (e-invoice message) does not specify a VAT rate, it is determined from the vendor's basic information.
 If the invoice message specifies VAT information, it is read by default from the invoice message to Netvisor's invoice and posting lines.
 The VAT information specified in the e-invoice message always overrides the default VAT rate information set on the vendor card.
-Invoices received via the scanning service do not include VAT information, so the information is read from the vendor's default VAT rate section.
+Invoices received via the scanning service do not include VAT information, so the information is read from the vendor's Default VAT rate section.
 The same applies to invoices manually entered into the system.

 The following options are available once the vendor information has been saved at least once.